brunoliratm/SphereHub/README.md

 ## 📃 Usage Example

-When the server is running, open index.html file.
+When the server is running, open the `index.html` file in your browser.
 To send a message, simply type in the text field and press "Enter".
 You will see messages from other users in real-time!

 <br>